mosamatirmizi/realmediatool_task/README.md

 ## Assumptions

-As the data generation module was pre-provided, I assumed the data fed to the pipeline is accurate.
+As the data generation module was pre-provided, I assumed the data fed to the pipeline was accurate.
 I invested time to understand the source structure rather then data patterns.
 In order to reproduce the solution, please ensure libraries are properly installed in docker container.
 I have added the commands in the docker compose file.
 I didn't use custom images hene the official image would be enough.